 Production of this report was made possible through the efforts of the skippers, vessel owners and Crew Member Observers of the NPF.
 Skippers supplied daily logbook information and vessel owners completed Seasonal Landing Returns.
-Crew Member Observers supplied information on a voluntary basis while undertaking their daily duties on interactions with TEP species and species identified as 'At-Risk' through the Ecological Risk Assessment process.
+Crew Member Observers supplied information on interactions with TEP species and species identified as potentially high-risk.
+This was done on a voluntary basis while Crew Member Observers were undertaking their daily duties.
 Thanks to staff from Datafix Canberra for processing of log sheets, elogs and Seasonal Landing Returns.
 Thanks also to staff from AFMA's Data Management section for their review and assistance with data management activities.